flatcar-archive/flatcar-docs/os/sdk-modifying-coreos.md

 ### Updating repo manifests

-The repo manifest for Container Linux lives in a git repository in `.repo/manifests`.
+The repo manifest for Flatcar Linux lives in a git repository in `.repo/manifests`.
 If you need to update the manifest edit `default.xml` in this directory.